-Belly Fat Is Hard to Lose After Menopause – Simple Reasons Why
+Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 This is usually a sign that you are approaching menopause, which is a natural aspect of growing older in women.
 Menopause is defined as a period-free time of 12 months at the end of the transitional stage.
+You may also notice that even if you exercise regularly, your stomach can grow larger as you get older.
+Maintaining a nutritious diet might not prevent this.

-This post may contain affiliate links as explained in my Disclosure Policy
+This post may contain affiliate links, as explained in our Disclosure Policy

-Menopause brings with it a slew of other changes to your body, in addition to the end of your monthly period.
+Menopause brings with it a slew of other changes to your body.
+These changes are in addition to the end of your monthly period.
+You may encounter changes in your body’s hormones and have mood swings.
+Those are common happenings.

-You may notice a change in your body form without gaining weight, or you may gain weight that appears to be concentrated around your middle.
+You may also acquire weight around your belly.
+This condition is sometimes referred to as “menopause belly.”
+You may notice a change in your body form without gaining weight.
+Alternatively, you may gain weight that appears to be concentrated around your middle.

 Here are some reasons why belly fat is hard to lose after menopause: